 The bone is the most common site of secondary breast cancer.
 The bones most commonly affected are the spine, ribs, skull, pelvis, or upper bones of the arms and legs.

 When breast cancer spreads to the bone, it can be treated (often for many years) but it cannot be cured.
 The purpose of treatment is to try and relieve symptoms and/or slow the growth of the cancer.

 Bone contains two main types of living cells, osteoclasts and osteoblasts.
 Osteoclasts destroy and remove small amounts of old or damaged bone and osteoblasts help build up new bone.
 This process continues during your lifetime to keep the skeleton healthy and strong.

 When breast cancer cells spread to the bone produce, chemicals are produced that disrupt this process.
 The osteoclasts become overactive resulting in more bone being broken down than is being replaced.
 This can lead to some of the symptoms of secondary breast cancer in the bone.

 What symptoms might I have and how can they be managed?

-If you have secondary breast cancer in the bone, you may have a number of different symptoms or none at all.
+You may have a number of different symptoms or none at all.
 Many people with secondary breast cancer in the bone feel quite well and their symptoms can be controlled.

 Bone weakening and/or fracture

-Secondary breast cancer in the bone may mean that the affected bones are weakened, which can sometimes increase the risk of fracture (breaking a bone).
+Secondary breast cancer in the bone may mean that the affected bones are weakened, which can increase the risk of fracture (breaking a bone).
 This is called a pathological fracture which means that the break in the bone is due to disease and not as a result of an accident.

 Spinal cord compression